joelbeckham/joelbeckham.com/content/post/2012-02-13-creating-custom-cultures-in-net.md

             </p>

             <p>
-              Here&#8217;s what the documentation says about naming (cultureName) a new custom culture:
+              Here's what the documentation says about naming (cultureName) a new custom culture:
             </p>

             <blockquote>